Pinoy Big Brother: Unlimited: Housemates

 A total of fourteen housemates entered the House on Day 1, thirteen official housemates plus a sub-official housemate acting as a "mole" in a task to become the fourteenth official housemate.
 That sub-official housemate was chosen by lottery from a pool of 30 reserved housemates.
 These are the auditionees who were shortlisted for the show, but did not make the official cut.

 All thirteen official housemates plus the sub-official "mole" housemate, chosen via random sampling, entered the House on Day 1 (October 29, 2011).
 A second batch of housemates entered the House on Day 8, although those assigned to the Industrial House were not physically inside until the next day.
 Eight reserved housemates entered on Days 15, 23 and 25.
 The ages indicated were the housemates' ages upon their entrance to the House.

-A grand total of 37 housemates—the third most number of housemates in the Philippine franchise behind Otso season's 58 housemates and Kumunity Season 10's 46 housemates.
+A grand total of 37 housemates—the third most number of housemates in the Philippine franchise behind Otso season's 58 housemates and Kumunity 10's 46 housemates.

 Houseguests

 Similar to the franchise's previous seasons, Big Brother invited guests to his house for special purposes.

-Notable houseguests for this season were ex-housemates from previous seasons such as Melisa Cantiveros, Jason Francisco, Anthony Semerad and David Semerad.
+Notable houseguests for this season were ex-housemates from previous seasons such as Melai Cantiveros, Jason Francisco, Anthony Semerad and David Semerad.
 Franzen Fajardo, Baron Geisler, Beauty Gonzalez, Rica Paras returned as house players.
 Previous winners, Nene Tamayo, Beatriz Saw, and Keanna Reeves, who became Fairy Godmothers.